 - Can’t see your website?
 It could mean your IP address is blocked by our firewall, especially if others can see it.
 To protect your account from brute-force attacks, our system often blocks an account after too many failed login attempts.
 Contact our support team for help with un-blocking your account.

 - WordPress is an awesome CMS but it may be a little sluggish in the default configuration.
 These guidelines can optimize your WP blog’s performance.

 - Security restrictions won’t allow for direct remote MySQL connections on our shared servers.
-However, you can use SSH tunnel instead.
+However, you can use the SSH tunnel instead.

 Got more questions that need answers?
 Any hot hosting tips you want to share with other users?
 We love our customers’ feedback, so please add to the comments below.
-Otherwise you can always reach us here with questions or concerns.
+Otherwise, you can always reach us here with questions or concerns.
 Our staff is ready to help 24/7.
 Happy hosting!